nhhagen/vagrant-dev-box/README.markdown

 # Vagrant development box

-This box is ment as a base for new projects.
+This box is ment as a starting point for new projects.
 This box has been tested on OSX, it should work on Linux and it might work on Windows.

 ## Programming environments